 What Is Localization?

 Localization is the process of translating your app and its keywords so that it can be understood and seen in other countries.
-Depending on what kind of app you have, this can be as simple as just translating words, or it can be as complex as converting date/time conventions, standard units of measure, currency, and cultural preferences.
+Depending on what kind of app you have, this can be as simple as just translating words, or it can be as complicated as converting date/time conventions, standard units of measure, currency, and cultural preferences.

 What Is Internationalization?